openstreetmap/stateofthemap-2022/faq/index.md

 <h2 id="for-sponsors">For Sponsors</h2>

 <h3 id="booths">How do sponsor booths work?</h3>
 Platinum, gold and silver sponsors will have promoted channels on a BigBlueButton server.
+There is very good [documentation](https://docs.bigbluebutton.org/overview.html) and [tutorial videos](https://bigbluebutton.org/html5/) available.

+<h3 id="booths">How do sponsors communicate their availability?</h3>
-They can provide a detailed schedule in the wiki
+The sponsor maintain their section in the wiki at this URL:

 * [https://wiki.openstreetmap.org/wiki/State_of_the_Map_2020/self-organized_sessions#Sponsor_Booths](
 https://wiki.openstreetmap.org/wiki/State_of_the_Map_2020/self-organized_sessions#Sponsor_Booths)

-You will also find that promoted on the SotM Homepage so that it is easy to find for everybody.
+The [sponsors section of 2020.stateofthemap.org](https://2020.stateofthemap.org/#sponsors) will point to the corresponding Wiki heading of the sponsor.
+So that the sponsor can maintain content, URL, and schedules by themselves.